-3 LDA Limited Sample Size Methods
+3. LDA Limited Sample Size Approaches

-A critical issue for the standard LDA feature extraction technique is the singularity and instability of the within-class scatter matrix.
-Thus, a considerable amount of research has been devoted to the design of other LDA-based methods, for overcoming the limited number of samples compared to the number of features.
-In the following sub-sections, recent LDA-based methods with application to face recognition are described.
-Since the face recognition problem involves small training sets, a large number of features, and a large number of groups, it has become the most used application to evaluate such limited sample size approaches [1, 3, 21, 25, 26, 27, 28].
+A considerable amount of research has been devoted to the design of other LDA-based methods, for overcoming the limited number of samples compared to the number of features.
+In the following subsections, recent LDA-based methods with application to face recognition are described.
+Since the face recognition problem involves small training sets, a large number of features, and a large number of groups, it has become the most used application to evaluate such limited sample size approaches.

-3.1 Fisherfaces Method
+3.1.
+Fisherfaces Method

-The Fisherfaces [1, 28] method is one of the most successful feature extraction approaches for solving limited sample size problems in face recognition.
-It is also called the Most Discriminant Features (MDF) method [21].
+The Fisherfaces [1, 16] method is one of the most successful feature extraction approaches for solving limited sample size problems in face recognition.
+It is also called the Most Discriminant Features (MDF) method [11].

-The Fisherfaces or MDF method is essentially a twostage dimensionality reduction technique.
-First the face images from the original vector space are projected to a lower dimensional space using Principal Component Analysis (PCA) [24] and then LDA is applied next to find the best linear discriminant features on that PCA subspace.
+The Fisherfaces or MDF method is essentially a two-stage dimensionality reduction technique.
+First the face images from the original vector space are projected to a lower dimensional space using Principal Component Analysis (PCA) and then LDA is applied next to find the best linear discriminant features on that PCA subspace.